JulianRijken/Breakout/README.md

 * Sound should further be abstracted to allow for playing a random set of sounds
 * The matrix math for world to screen is done very very insufficiently and should be done on the GPU!
 * The Service Locator pattern is not correctly implemented and is currently just a fake Singleton.
 It is however there for future maintenance
+* I only use std::runtime_error or assert, proper hard and soft error handling would be great

 ## Future game improvements / notes